Derived A-infinity algebras in an operadic context: Operadic and Hochschild cohomology

 One can read off the following result immediately. \begin{lem} The element $a$ is a twisting cochain if and only if

 for $D=[\partial+\mu,-]$. \end{lem}

 The above is the \emph{Maurer-Cartan formula}.

-A key step in the obstruction theory leading to uniqueness of $dA_\infty$-structures is perturbing an existing twisting cochain by an element of total degree 1.
+A key step in the obstruction theory leading to uniqueness of $dA_\infty$-structures is perturbing an existing twisting cochain by an element $b$ of total degree 1.
+Roughly speaking, this new perturbed $dA_\infty$-structure satisfies the following- it equals the existing $dA_\infty$-structure below a certain bidegree, is modified using $b$ in this bidegree and $E_2$-equivalent to the ``old'' $dA_\infty$-structure.
 This has been shown in detail in \cite[Lemma 3.6]{RoiWhi11}, but we verify briefly that this also works with our new Lie bracket.